dragonflydb/dragonfly/README.md

        trend started, and the fragile balance between open source, innovation and sustainability, we invite you to read [this article](https://techcrunch.com/2018/11/29/the-crusade-against-open-source-abuse/).
    </em>
-3. It seems that Dragonfly provides vertical scale, but we can achieve similar throughput with X nodes in a Redis cluster.<br>
+3. Dragonfly provides vertical scale, but we can achieve similar throughput with X nodes in a Redis cluster.<br>
   <em>Dragonfly utilizes the underlying hardware in an optimal way.
 Meaning it can run on small
   8GB instances and scale verticly to large 768GB machines with 64 cores.
 This versatility allows to drastically reduce complexity of running cluster workloads to a single node saving hardware resources and costs.
 More importantly,